 Danielle Right?
 Berlin lives off it’s reputation of being an artist’s city.
 And now they’re living off it and the artists aren’t earning anything from it, so it’s sort of become this mass media thing.
 So, I do think we’re avante garde in that way that we’re saying, “Y’know, we already said it five years ago and now everybody is starting to complain that it’s happening everywhere.”
 I don’t even know what you can do about it in big cities, because it’s the money and it’s the power of those corporate companies, it’s so big that I think the only thing one can do is for us to go to that smaller place where the eye of those corporate companies hasn’t focused yet and try and build a really strong force of people who are not gonna give in to . . .
 Starbucks, for instance.

-Aside from the text of the drabble, the author is allowed up to fifteen additional words for the title and the inclusion of the author’s name.
+In the realm of drabbles, the author is permitted up to fifteen additional words for the title and their name.

 PARIS THROUGH THE WINDOW 2013-1913